Fall 2021 COVID Guidelines

 Maintain at least 6 feet of physical distancing.

-Wear face coverings if unvaccinated.
+Wear face coverings when appropriate.

 Follow CDC, State, and Local Guidelines.

 Face coverings are currently not required while outdoors.
 However, everyone (vaccinated and unvaccinated) are encouraged to wear face coverings during arrival and departure from field, on the bench/dugout, and during other times when persons of different households are unable to maintain proper physical distancing (except players actively engaged in athletic activity).
 Players may voluntarily choose to remove a face covering while actively engaged in athletic activity, including when pitching.

 Face coverings must be properly worn (covering nose and mouth) and should be made of two layers.
 No offensive content is permitted on face coverings.

 Facility / Field Rules